lepitinox/hex_projet_cv/README.md

 Dataset is unbalanced, with 3 emotions representing 65% of the dataset.
 ### Images
-Some images have multiple faces, some have no face.
+Some images have multiple faces, some have no face. some images are in color, some are in black and white.